Long-term memory: Sleep

 The theory that sleep benefits memory retention is not a new idea.
 It has been around since Ebbinghaus's experiment on forgetting in 1885.
 More recently studies have been done by Payne and colleagues and Holtz and colleagues.
 In Payne and colleague's experiment participants were randomly selected and split into two groups.
-Both groups were given semantically related or unrelated word pairs, but one group was given the information at 9 am and the other group received theirs at 9 pm.
+Both groups were given semantically related or unrelated word pairs, but one group was given the information at 9 A.M. and the other group received theirs at 9 P.M.
 Participants were then tested on the word pairs at one of three intervals 30 minutes, 12 hours, or 24 hours later.
 It was found that participants who had a period of sleep between the learning and testing sessions did better on the memory tests.
 This information is similar to other results found by previous experiments by Jenkins and Dallenbach (1924).
 It has also been found that many domains of declarative memory are affected by sleep such as emotional memory, semantic memory, and direct encoding.

 Holtz found that not only does sleep affect consolidation of declarative memories, but also procedural memories.
 In this experiment, fifty adolescent participants were taught either word pairs (which represents declarative memory) and a finger tapping task (procedural memory) at one of two different times of day.
 What they found was that the procedural finger tapping task was best encoded and remembered directly before sleep, but the declarative word pairs task was better remembered and encoded if learned at 3 in the afternoon.

 Divisions

 The brain does not store memories in one unified structure.
 Instead, different types of memory are stored in different regions of the brain.
-Long-term memory is typically divided up into two major headings: explicit memory and implicit memory.
+LTM is typically divided up into two major headings: explicit memory and implicit memory.